theDavidBarton/puppeteer-daily-menu-scraper/README.md

 ### Environment variables

-Create your own OCR API key and put in a file `app.env` (gitignored) in the root folder.
-Store the webhooks urls for slack per environment.
+I.) touch an `app.env` file (gitignored) in the root folder.
+Create your own OCR Space API key; request user for the daily_menu mongoDB (or create your own and replace uri in the code to fit); and finally store the webhooks urls for slack per environment.

 ```shell_session
 # create your API key here: https://ocr.space/ocrapi#free
 export OCR_API_KEY="******************"

 # mongoDb credentials
 export MONGO_USERNAME="**************"
 export MONGO_PASSWORD="**************"

 # slack webhooks
 export WEBHOOK_URL_TEST=https://hooks.slack.com/services/*********/*********/************************
 export WEBHOOK_URL_PROD=https://hooks.slack.com/services/*********/*********/************************
 ```

-source the created file to local environment variables (depending on your environment you'll need to find a method which lasts more than the current session!):
+II.) source the created file to local environment variables (depending on your environment you'll need to find a method which lasts more than the current session!):

 ```shell_session
 $ source app.env